Register to Attend: Impact Fellowships Summit

 Register to Attend the Impact Fellowships Summit

 If you have already registered, your registration will automatically be applied to the new dates for the summit.
 If you are no longer able to attend, please let us know and we will be happy to issue you a refund.

 Thank you for your patience during this difficult time.
 Please do not hesitate to contact us about any questions or concerns.
-We will announce some virtual events for the Impact Fellowships Summit community soon.
+We will announce upcoming virtual events for the Impact Fellowships Summit community on the "Resources" page.

 Registration for the summit remains open.
 Space is limited.
 We're envisioning 150 seats at the summit.